SpektraSystems/Azure-Synapse-Analytic-Day/02-build-modern-dw-pipelines.md

     ![The Source tab for the Copy data activity is selected and highlighted.](media/ex02-orchestrate-copy-data-source.png "Pipeline canvas property tabs")

 5. Next, select the **Sink** tab.
 The sink specifies where the copied data will be written.
 Like the Source, the sink uses a dataset to define a pointer to the target data store.
 Select **PolyBase** for the `Copy method`.
-This improves the data loading speed as compared to the default setting of bulk insert.
+This improves the data loading speed as compared to the default setting of the bulk insert.

     ![The Sink tab for the Copy data activity is selected and highlighted.](media/ex02-orchestrate-copy-data-sink.png "Pipeline canvas property tabs")